 A Richmond native, Zach has over 10 years of healthcare leadership experience within the HCA health system, following a career in critical care nursing.
 Zach received his Bachelor of Science in Nursing and a Master of Health Administration from Virginia Commonwealth University.
 He is also a fellow in the American College of Healthcare Executives.

 Roberta Tinch is the Chief Operating Officer (COO) at Johnston-Willis Hospital, a 292-bed facility and a campus of Chippenham & Johnston-Willis Hospitals.
 Roberta joined the CJW leadership team in December 2017.
 Roberta came to CJW from Spotsylvania Regional Medical Center, where she served as COO for three years.

-Prior to her role at Spotsylvania, Roberta served as Associate Chief Operating Officer at Brandon Regional Hospital in Aurora, Colorado - a 346 bed Level II Trauma Center - where she oversaw the construction and transition of the facility's $60 million Cardiac Tower expansion.
+Prior to her role at Spotsylvania, Roberta served as Associate Chief Operating Officer at Brandon Regional Hospital in Brandon, Fla. and at The Medical Center of Aurora in Aurora, Colo. - a 346 bed Level II Trauma Center - where she oversaw the construction and transition of the facility's $60 million Cardiac Tower expansion.